oleks/git-cli-qsg/README.md

 ```

 Git does not automatically track all the files in the given directory.
-If Git is not tracking the file, it will not be sent along to your
+If Git is not tracking the file, you will not be able to track changes
+to it, and synchronize it with your peers.

-collaborators.
-It is important to be vary of what you track in Git,
+It is important to be vary of what you track in Git, and what you
-and what you don't.
-Forgetting to track certain files in Git, can
-render your work non-usable elsewhere.
-Tracking unneeded files
+don't.
+Forgetting to track certain files in Git, can render your work
+incomplete for others.
+Tracking unnecessary files clutters the
-unnecessarily clutters the repository, and may expose unwanted details
+repository, and may unnecessarily expose personal data.
-(e.g., personal data that each collaborator should have, but should
-not share with others).

 If you want to track a file, you should add it to Git: